 Creative Housing Initiative Pilot Project (CHIPP) – Provides housing to 16 formerly homeless individuals including those who have been frequent users of the emergency medical and corrections systems with permanent supportive housing and case management, in a apartment complex in Germantown.

-Safe Havens – A low-demand housing program for 40 chronically mentally ill, homeless adults.
+- Safe Havens – A low-barrier housing program for chronically mentally ill, homeless adults.
 Safe Havens provides case management, counseling, life skills development, and on-site psychiatric services with the goal of helping clients transition to a healthy life with permanent housing.